 An iSOC typically consists of:

-With SIEMphonic, the iSOC understands the unique needs of an organization and manages systems administration and tuning, builds out response play books, and conducts regular executive summaries and critical observation reports (CORs).
+With Netsurion's Managed Threat Protection solution, the iSOC understands the unique needs of an organization and manages systems administration and tuning, builds out response play books, and conducts regular executive summaries using critical observation reports (CORs).

 This co-managed SIEM solution is, for many organizations, a much more cost-effective method to achieve security and compliance results.